dmulvi/megaverse-challenge/README.md

 ## NOTES from Danny
 See the Local Dev Setup section below if you actually want to run the app and see it in action.

+The two main files that contain the code to complete the challenge are:
+- src/client/src/App.js
+- src/server/routes/api.js

 I planned to make some code improvements, but once I validated the second challenge the endpoints stopped working.
 The main things I planned to change:
 - use local state instead of window object for variable storage